hanzalahwaheed/ab-img-gen/README.md

 ## Launch

 This project was first launched on Peerlist when I got the idea for it at midnight.
-It managed to reach in the **top 25** projects of the Week and gathered a total **40 upvotes**.
+It managed to reach in the **top 30** projects of the Week and gathered **40+ upvotes**.
+Launch URL: https://peerlist.io/hanzalahwaheed/project/ab-img-gen

 <img width="1200" height="630" alt="A_B Img Gen" src="https://github.com/user-attachments/assets/eea6e757-55cc-4e1b-9477-afaab4ea1ae4" />